ChuckBryan/ProjectTyeBlogArticle/docs/readme.md

 ## Generating the Tye YAML file

-Tye uses a YAML file which allows using services that are not part of the Solution file.
-In this case, Redis will be added.
+Tye uses a YAML file to configure services which are not part of the Solution file.
+For this example, Redis will be added.

 Start by entering `tye init` in the terminal.
 Tye will generate a `tye.yml`: